datatug/sql2csv/README.md

 csvConverter.WriteFile("~/important_user_report.csv")
 ```

-For more details on what else you can do to the `Converter` see the [sqltocsv godocs](http://godoc.org/github.com/joho/sqltocsv)
+For more details on what else you can do to the `Converter` see the [sql2csv godocs](http://godoc.org/github.com/joho/sql2csv)

 ## License